Ehsaas Governance And Integrity Policy Aims To Build Transparent System - UrduPoint

 The 'Ehsaas Governance and Integrity Policy' launched by the Poverty Alleviation and Social Safety Division is aimed at building a system to limit opportunities for corruption and promote efficiency, transparency and accountability in the implementation of the programme

-ISLAMABAD, (UrduPoint / Pakistan Point News - 16th Jul, 2019 ) :The 'Ehsaas Governance and Integrity Policy' launched by the Poverty Alleviation and Social Safety Division is aimed at building a system to limit opportunities for corruption and promote efficiency, transparency and accountability in the implementation of the programme .
+ISLAMABAD, (UrduPoint / Pakistan Point News - 20th Jul, 2019 ) :The 'Ehsaas Governance and Integrity Policy' launched by the Poverty Alleviation and Social Safety Division is aimed at building a system to limit opportunities for corruption and promote efficiency, transparency and accountability in the implementation of the programme.

-Adding that every organization must develop a monitoring and evaluation mechanism, with related metrics and the independent means of their verification, implementation research and process learnings for policy must be institutionalized, whereas third party impact evaluations must be planned in an experimental.
+Adding that, she said, every organization must develop a monitoring and evaluation mechanism, with related metrics and the independent means of their verification, implementation research and process learnings for policy must be institutionalized, whereas third party impact evaluations must be planned in an experimental.

-PASSD will also strive to aim for economies of scale, through centralization of certain specialty functions, in addition to efficiency and cost saving, this will enable development of centres of excellence within organizations of the Division for procurement, IT platforms, complaints management, strategic communications she added.
+PASSD would also strive to aim for economies of scale, through centralization of certain specialty functions, in addition to efficiency and cost saving, this would enable development of centres of excellence within organizations of the Division for procurement, IT platforms, complaints management, strategic communications, she added.